gaultier/blog/making_my_static_blog_generator_11_times_faster.md

         cat footer.html >> $@
 ```

-For each markdown file, say `wayland_from_scratch.md`, we transform the markdown into HTML (at the time with `pandoc`, which proved to be super slow, now with `cmark` which is extremely fast) and save that in a file `wayland_from_scratch.html`, with a HTML header prepended and footer appended.
+For each markdown file, say `wayland_from_scratch.md`, we transform the markdown into HTML (at the time with `pandoc`, which proved to be super slow, now with `cmark` which is extremely fast) and save that in the file `wayland_from_scratch.html`, with a HTML header prepended and footer appended.

 Later on, I added the publication date: